Legcord/Legcord/README.md

 - **Cross-platform support!**

-   ArmCord was originally created for ARM64 Linux devices, since Discord doesn't support them.
+   ArmCord was originally created for ARM64 Linux devices since Discord doesn't support them.
 We soon decided to support every platform that [Electron supports](https://github.com/electron/electron#platform-support)!

 # How to run/install it?